Nuclear weapons of Israel

-Israel is the only country in the Middle East to possess nuclear weapons.
-Estimates of Israel's stockpile range from 90 to 400 warheads, and the country is believed to possess a nuclear triad of delivery options: by F-15 and F-16 fighters, (Note: F-15 and F-16 squadrons are both speculated to be assigned nuclear roles, while it is also speculated the F-35I has a nuclear capability.) by Dolphin-class submarine-launched cruise missiles, and by the Jericho series of medium to intercontinental range ballistic missiles.
-(Note: The exact range of Jericho III missile is unclear, estimated from 4,000 km to over 5,500 km, while an intercontinental range is over 5,500 km.
-The Jericho II missile is believed to have an medium range of 1,500 km.)
-Its first deliverable nuclear weapon is estimated to have been completed in late 1966 or early 1967, which would make it the sixth of nine nuclear-armed countries.
+Israel is widely believed to possess nuclear weapons.
+Estimates of Israel's stockpile range from 90 to 400 warheads, and the country is believed to possess a nuclear triad of delivery options by air, land, and sea.
+Its first deliverable nuclear weapon is estimated to have been completed in late 1966 or early 1967, which would have made it the sixth of nine nuclear-armed countries.

+Israel's nuclear weapons delivery systems are estimated to include between 25 and 100 of the Jericho series of medium to intercontinental range ballistic missiles, (Note: The exact range of Jericho III missile is unclear, estimated from 4,000 km to over 5,500 km, while an intercontinental range is over 5,500 km.
+The Jericho II missile is believed to have a medium range of 1,500 km.) five Dolphin-class submarines, with a total of 20 launch tubes for the Popeye Turbo submarine-launched cruise missile, and one squadron each of F-15 and F-16 fighters.
+(Note: F-15 and F-16 squadrons are both speculated to be assigned nuclear roles, while it is also speculated the F-35I has a nuclear capability.)
+Israel is also believed to have developed neutron bomb warheads and nuclear artillery rounds.

 Israel maintains a policy of deliberate ambiguity, neither formally denying nor admitting to having nuclear weapons, instead repeating over the years that "Israel will not be the first country to introduce nuclear weapons to the Middle East".
 Israel interprets "introduce" to mean it will not test or formally acknowledge its nuclear arsenal.
 Western governments, including the United States, similarly do not acknowledge the Israeli capacity.
 Israeli officials, including prime ministers, have made statements that seemed to imply that Israel possesses nuclear weapons, including discussions of use in the Gaza war.
+It is believed that nuclear command and control decisions, including launch authorization must be jointly agreed by the Prime Minister and the Minister of Defense, and that Israel uses permissive action links to secure its warheads.